 In January 2019, the Company entered into a lease agreement for an additional 57,000 square feet of administrative office and R&D space in Austin, Texas.
-The lease commenced March 2019 and is set expire in August 2028 and does not contain an option to renew.
-The tables below include the impact of this newly entered lease.
+The lease commenced March 2019 and expires August 2028 and does not contain an option to renew.
+The tables below include the impact of this lease.
 Upon the commencement of the lease, the Company recorded an operating lease ROU asset and a lease liability of \$7.2 million.
 In connection with entering into the lease and in lieu of a cash deposit, the Company obtained a letter of credit of \$3.0 million.
-Additionally, the Company has recorded an asset retirement obligation as a result of the lease which has a balance of \$371,000 at June 30, 2019.
+Additionally, the Company has recorded an asset retirement obligation as a result of this lease which has a balance of \$0.4 million at September 30, 2019.

-As of June 30, 2019, the Company did not have any operating and finance leases that have not yet commenced.
+At September 30, 2019, the Company did not have any operating and finance leases that have not yet commenced.